 Each of them tries to emphasize the dynamics within the group and outline that it’s a wide concept that is interpreted in many ways.

-Some of the key factors that can be used for determining the effective team are final outputs produced by a group; the consequence of the group success for each team member, and the increased potential to perform the tasks effectively in the future (Guzzo and Dickson, 1996).
+Some of the key factors that can be used for determining an effective team are final outputs produced by a group; the consequence of the group’s success for each team member, and the increased potential to perform the tasks effectively in the future (Guzzo and Dickson, 1996).

 Developing and sustaining a high-performance work team is challenging in today’s work environment.

 Effective teams can fulfill their goals quickly and effectively and grow personally or professionally.

 The team leaders of effective groups usually manage to create well-balanced relationships between the team members, enhancing their commitment and engagement.

 This healthy environment positively influences work culture and helps the team increase performance and achieve well-being.

 As a result, the team generates sustainably positive results, leaders get a resilient team full of physical or mental resources needed for fulfilling goals in the future.